wang-q/windows/setup/wsl2.md

 Enable Virtualization in BIOS or VM

-Mount Windows iso to D:
+Mount Windows ISO to D: (or others)

 Open PowerShell as an Administrator